 Dr Kevin John Cullen and Diana Madeline Cullen

-Dr Kevin Cullen grew up in Western Australia and studied medicine at the University of Western Australia, where he became the first recipient of a Medical Degree.
+Dr Kevin Cullen grew up in Western Australia and studied medicine at the University of Western Australia, where he became the first recipient of a Doctorate of Medicine.
 He was an outstanding student and in 1941 was invited to Melbourne University to continue his medical studies.
 It was here that he met the enigmatic young Diana Adams.
 Diana was studying Physiotherapy and was at the top of her class and a popular student.
 Read more here.

 Vanya Cullen has been working on the farm most of her life and has been winemaking at her family’s Wilyabrup estate since 1983.
 She was appointed to Chief Winemaker in 1989 and Managing Director in 1999.
 During that time she has been rigorously experimenting in the vineyard (especially with soil and trellis management) and in the winery all the while looking to give her wines greater complexity.
 Her palate has been honed by judging throughout Australia and overseas, and by her continuous pursuit of a thorough knowledge of the wines of the world.
 Read more here